groundhog2k/helm-charts/charts/postgres/README.md

 ## ⚠️ Warning

-There is no automatic database upgrade from PostgreSQL 13.x (Chart version 0.2.x) to PostgreSQL 14.x (Chart version 0.3.x) and deployment will fail when database is PostgreSQL 13.x.
+There is no automatic database upgrade from PostgreSQL 13.x (Chart version 0.2.x) to PostgreSQL 14.x (Chart version 0.3.x) or Postgres 14.x to Postgres 15.x (Chart version 0.4.x) and upgrade deployment will fail in case of a major version change.

 ## TL;DR